 It first appeared in Britain in 1800.
 Queen Charlotte ... the German-born wife of King George III introduced it at Windsor that year.
-That tradition was soon copied around England.
+It was an imported German custom that had been popular in Germany since the 1600s.
+(Legend says the Xmas tree was invented by Martin Luther!).